AshGriffiths/ahg/README.md

 An attempt at following the ["Write Yourself A Git" tutorial](https://wyag.thb.lt/) by Thibault Polge

-But making it more pythonic
+But making it more pythonic, and then maybe adding the missing features